-The Company has no material leases as at June 30, 2018, and therefore the Company believes that IFRS 16 won't have a material effect on the Company's financial statements.
+The Company has no material leases as at June 30, 2019, and therefore the Company believes that IFRS 16 won't have a material effect on the Company's financial statements.

-Condensed notes to the unaudited interim consolidated financial statements As at and for the three and six months ended June 30, 2018 Financial disclosures are presented in U.S. dollars unless otherwise noted ii.
+Notes to the consolidated financial statements As at and for the three and six months ended June 30, 2019 Financial disclosures are presented in U.S. dollars unless otherwise noted ii.
 IAS 28 - Investments in associates and joint ventures